 Who is to blame?
 More details.

 At the first consultation with Berwick (or over phone) Berwick will try to advise you as to the likelihood of your claim being successful.
-Sometimes, it is clear that a successful outcome (or, as the case may be, unsuccessful outcome) will be achieved but certain cases are taken on the basis that there is considerable confusion as regards whether the claim will be successful but, having balanced the risk and costs involved, it has been decided to pursue the claim in the hope that a compromise will be reached with the other person’s Insurance Company and so result in fair compensation, taking into account the fact that you might be partly responsible for the accident.
+Sometimes, it is clear that a successful outcome (or, as the case may be, unsuccessful outcome) will be achieved but certain cases are taken on the basis that there is considerable confusion as regards whether the claim will be successful but, having balanced the risk and costs involved, it has been decided to pursue the claim in the hope that a compromise will be reached with the other person’s Insurance Company and so result in a fair award, taking into account the fact that you might be partly responsible for the accident.

 So, if you are involved in head-on collision with another car on a bend where you were partly on the wrong side of the road and, likewise the other party was partly in the wrong, it may be appropriate that the claim be settled on a percentage basis.
-For example, it might be agreed that each succeed to the extent of 50% – in this case the compensation which you will receive will be only half which you would have received had you been fully in the right and, likewise, the other person will receive compensation of half the normal worth of the case.
-This percentage of compensation may be very large, or small, depending on the extent of injuries and damage caused but it is normally worth pursuing.
+For example, it might be agreed that each succeed to the extent of 50% – in this case the award which you will receive will be only half which you would have received had you been fully in the right and, likewise, the other person will receive an award of half the normal worth of the case.
+This percentage of an award may be very large, or small, depending on the extent of injuries and damage caused but it is normally worth pursuing.
 However, in this case, you might lose your no-claims bonus with your Insurance Company (unless you have insurance to cover this).

 What about motorcycles/motorbikes?